santanunath/ok-docker-nextjs-boilerplate-with-nginx/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Ho to run this app using docker-compose
+## Ho to run this application using docker-compose

 ```bash
 $ sudo docker-compose up -d